LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 The With Clause
 ---------------

-The ``with`` clause always begins with the word "with" followed by a variable name which is created as a local variable available only within the current query expression.
-Next follows the word "in" and then the source data element, which is any object whose type supports the :trait:`trait_queriable` trait, such as an :type:`array` or a :type:`list`.
-Note that when declaring the variable at the beginning of the with clause, the variable name is given by itself, without the "#" character, just as if the local were being defined using the standard local construct. ::
+The with clause always begins with the word ``with`` followed by a variable name which is created as a local variable available only within the current query expression.
+Next follows the word ``in`` and then the source data element, which is any object whose type supports the `trait_queriable` trait, such as an :type:`array` or a :type:`list`.
+Note that when declaring the variable at the beginning of the with clause, the variable name is given by itself, without the ``#`` character, just as if the local were being defined using the standard local construct. ::

    with variable_name in source

 Multiple subsequent with clauses can follow the first.
-When this occurs, the second "with" word can optionally be replaced by a comma.
+When this occurs, the second ``with`` word can optionally be replaced by a comma.
 Multiple with clauses indicate a nesting of iterations.
 The following two example snippets are equivalent::

    with variable_name in source